mrjayasoorya/hackthebox/modules/gettingStarted.md

 - there are two separate copies of the file: the original file on the FTP server and the copy of the file on the FTP client.
 The two files are then independent: any changes in one copy of the file are not reflected in the other copy.

 **SMB - Server Message Block:**<br/>
 SMB is primarily a file sharing (and printer sharing) protocol; no access to the command line.

 SMB is a File Server protocol.
 Its primary purpose is to allow multiple users to read and write from the same file that is stored only on the File Server.

 -the SMB client does not have to use any local storage to store a copy of the file.
 It can read and write data directly on the File Server.

 -any changes that one user makes to the file are immediately visible to the other users of the same file.
 There is only a single file that is shared by multiple users.

+SMB (Server Message Block) is a prevalent protocol on Windows machines that provides many vectors for vertical and lateral movement.
+Sensitive data, including credentials, can be in network file shares, and some SMB versions may be vulnerable to RCE exploits such as EternalBlue.
+It is crucial to enumerate this sizeable potential attack surface carefully.
+Nmap has many scripts for enumerating SMB, such as smb-os-discovery.nse, which will interact with the SMB service to extract the reported operating system version.

 ---